secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Setup/Connecting using VPN.md

 <SNIP>
 Thu Dec 10 18:42:41 2020 Initialization Sequence Completed
 ```
-- The last line `Initialization Sequence Completed` tells us that we successfully connected to the VPN.
+- `Initialization Sequence Completed` lets us know we successfully connected to it.
-- Where `sudo` tells our host to run the command as the elevated root user, `openvpn` is the VPN client, and the `user.ovpn` file is the VPN key that we download from either the Academy module section or the main HTB platform.
-- If we type `ifconfig` in another terminal window, we will see a `tun` adapter if we successfully connected to the VPN.
+- Therefore, typing `ifconfig`, we are given `tun` adapter to demonstrate our connection.
 ```
 secmancer@htb[/htb]$ ifconfig